-Admission standards are high for both tracks of the MEBE program, comparable to the standards for our doctoral programs.
+Admission standards are high for the MEBE program, comparable to the standards for our doctoral programs.
 Students typically have a GPA of about 4.2 or better, however other factors, e.g., research experience, strong letters, can make a significant difference and compensate, in part, for a lower GPA.